matplotlib/matplotlib/doc/users/interactive_guide.rst

 responsive your figure will feel but at the cost of spending more resource on the visualization and less on your computation.

-The third case you will have to integrate updating the ``Aritist`` instances, calling ``draw_idle``, and flushing the GUI event loop with your data I/O.

 .. _stale_artists: